walseb/fir/readme.md

 Some simple examples are included in the **fir-examples** subdirectory.
 See the [examples readme](fir-examples/readme.md) for installation instructions and further information.

+<a name="getting-started"></a>
+# Getting started

+See [getting started](getting_started.md) for help on getting started, including:
+  * installation instructions,
+  * a simple vertex shader example,
+  * how to compile and debug shaders, using built-in functionality as well as SPIR-V tools,
+  * a walkthrough of the type-level optics framework used by this library,
+  * how to specify graphics pipelines, which can then be used with the [vulkan-api](https://github.com/achirkin/vulkan) library.

+The haddock documentation is also worth perusing for specialised in-depth explanations; see the ["getting started" guide](getting_started.md#docs) for an installation guide.

+<a name="dev"></a>
+# Development information

+An overview of the library, from a developer's perspective, is available [here](dev_info.md).

 <a name="acknowledgements"></a>
 # Acknowledgements